sandialabs/WecOptTool/docs/source/theory.rst

 When creating this frequency array, consider

     * Exciting frequencies of the wave and, if you expect a nonlinear response, superharmonics of the exciting frequencies
-    * Power absorption occurs at two times the exciting frequencies
+    * Power absorption occurs at two times the exciting frequencies (only important for visualization)
     * The fundamental frequency is also the frequency step (:math:`f_1=\Delta f`); set this sufficiently small to resolve the wave spectra and frequency response functios of interest

 Automatic differentiation